Children post newborn through 20 years of age

 - Clinic Checklist: Hearing and Vision Screening (PDF) - This is a 1-page checklist for clinics for hearing and vision screening.

-- MDH recommended vision charts (PDF)
+- MDH recommended equipment for distance visual acuity screening (PDF)